Posted 03.10.2020 by Josh Krakauer

 4. Social Media Recruitment & Other Activities

 Using social media to attract talent?
 Consider a top-down approach with a percentage of your total recruitment budget allocated towards social media programs.
-You can also
+From there, decide how to divvy up that spend allowance.
+There are several areas to look at:

 Plannuh’s budget template is a helpful planning tool for piecing complex budgets together.